 The value reduction in Oystercatcher of £31.9 million was driven principally by lower profit expectations over the near term reflecting softer demand for storage of certain product types, resulting in downward pressure on pricing, some customer churn and some vacant capacity.
 The valuation of Oystercatcher is exposed to the euro and Singapore dollar exchange rate, and the value loss was partially offset by positive currency movements as the Singapore dollar strengthened against sterling during the year.
-The euro and Singapore dollar exposures are partially hedged, as described in Chart 5 on page 44 of the Financial review.
+The euro and Singapore dollar exposures are partially hedged, as described in Table 8 of the Financial review.